Ley789/SimpleRayTracer/Thesis/thesis.md

 # Introduction

+Diagrams is a declarative DSL for creating 2D and 3D scenes in Haskell.
+It is optimized for simplicity and flexibility.
+This is achieved by exploiting monoids.
+The standard Backend for 3D scenes is POV-Ray, which is a open source ray tracer.

 Ray tracing is a well known rendering technique in the context of computer graphics.
 Images can be rendered, with ray tracing, by tracing the path of rays that are emitted from a camera that travel through pixels of an image plane.
-Ray tracing is well known for being able to produce physically realistic images.
+Ray tracing is also known for being able to produce physically realistic images.
 Ray tracing did not emerge as the primary rendering method because of its computational intensity.
 Rasterization based rendering offered better performance and is now the well established rendering method